Kazuchika Okada: Championship reigns and departure (2021–2024)

 On May 3, at Wrestling Dontaku, Okada teamed with Ishii and Tanahashi to defeat Strong Style (Suzuki, El Desperado and Ren Narita) to win the NEVER Openweight 6-Man Tag Team Championship, marking Okada's first non-world/heavyweight championship and first ever tag team championship in his entire wrestling career.
 At the Dominion 6.4 in Osaka-jo Hall event on June 4, Okada, Ishii and Tanahashi successfully defended the NEVER Openweight 6-Man Tag Team Championship against Blackpool Combat Club (BCC) (Jon Moxley and Claudio Castagnoli) and Shota Umino).
-After the match, Moxley announced that he had an announcement for Okada, leading to a pre-taped video being showed, involving Moxley and Castagnoli's BCC teammate Bryan Danielson, who challenged Okada to a future match.
+After the match, Moxley announced that he had an announcement for Okada, leading to a pre-taped video being shown, involving Moxley and Castagnoli's BCC teammate Bryan Danielson, who challenged Okada to a future match.
 In a NJPW press conference two days after the event, Okada officially accepted Danielson's challenge, setting up a match between the two at Forbidden Door.
 Before the event, Okada represented NJPW at All Together Again, which was a co-event between Japan's top three wrestling promotions, teaming with All Japan Pro Wrestling's (AJPW) Yuma Aoyagi and Pro Wrestling Noah's (Noah) Kenoh to defeat Kento Miyahara (AJPW), Kaito Kiyomiya (Noah) and Hiroshi Tanahashi (NJPW).